-Bellingrath Gardens and Home is a 65-acre botanical garden and mansion located on the Fowl River in Theodore, near Mobile, AL. The site was listed on the Alabama Register of Landmarks and Heritage on September 14, 1977 and on the National Register of Historic Places on October 19, 1982.
+Bellingrath Gardens and Home is a spectacular 65-acre botanical garden and mansion located on the Fowl River in Theodore, near Mobile Bay, AL. The site was listed on the Alabama Register of Landmarks and Heritage on September 14, 1977, and on the National Register of Historic Places on October 19, 1982.

-The property on which the gardens would eventually be constructed were purchased in 1917 as a fishing camp by Walter Bellingrath, President of Mobile’s Coca Cola Bottling Plant.
-Mrs. Bellingrath began developing the gardens with architect George Bigelow Rogers in 1927.
+The property on which the gardens were constructed was purchased in 1917 as a fishing camp by Walter Bellingrath, then president of Mobile’s Coca-Cola Bottling Plant.
+His wife, Bessie Bellingrath, began developing the gardens with architect George Bigelow Rogers in 1927.

-The gardens include a bridal garden, a conservatory, a great lawn, a nature walk, an Oriental garden, a rose garden, a chapel, the Mermaid Pool, Mirror Lake, an observation tower, and a river pavilion where river cruises are provided on the “Southern Belle” and the “Kingfisher” (seasonal).
+The wonderful southern estate garden includes a bridal garden, a conservatory, a great lawn, a nature walk, an Asian garden, a rose garden, a chapel, the Mermaid Pool, Mirror Lake, an observation tower, and a river pavilion where river cruises are provided seasonally on the “Southern Belle” and the “Kingfisher”.

-The home was completed in 1935, encompasses 10,500 square feet and features hand-made brick salvaged in Mobile from the 1852 birthplace of Alva Smith Vanderbilt Belmont
+The estate home was completed in 1935, encompasses 10,500 square feet, and features hand-made brick salvaged in Mobile from the 1852 birthplace of Alva Smith Vanderbilt Belmont.
+It is the passion of Bellingrath Gardens to enhance and preserve the beautiful gardens and the grand estate home of Walter Bellingrath.
+It is available to be enjoyed and open year round.

-“Magic Christmas In Lights” at Bellingrath Gardens celebrates the Christmas season (the Friday after Thanksgiving through New Year’s Eve) with a display of over 3 million lights.
+“Magic Christmas In Lights” at Bellingrath Gardens celebrates the Christmas season each December (the Friday following Thanksgiving through New Year’s Eve) with a display that includes some three million lights, fifteen scenes, and eleven hundred set pieces.

 Admission Fee: $21 for gardens and home or $13 for gardens only.
 Reduced entrance fee for children 5–12 years of age.